zeyad-belal/zeyad-belal/README.md

 Software Developer
 ------------------

-A Software Developer graduated from Full Stack Web Development track using MEARN (ITI) with skills in creating dynamic and interactive web applications, specializing in developing web apps using frameworks such as React, Next.js, Express.js, Bootstrap, tailwind, etc.✨
+A Software Developer graduated from Full Stack Web Development track using MEARN (ITI) Skilled in modern web technologies including Next.js, React, and Tailwind CSS, I specialize in frontend development, col- laborating with cross-functional teams to deliver dynamic web applications that drive business success.
+A Full Stack Web Development program graduate, I possess extensive knowledge of React and Express. ✨

 * 🌍  I'm based in Egypt
 * ✉️  You can contact me at [zeyadbelal00@gmail.com](mailto:zeyadbelal00@gmail.com)